apike/allenpike.com/_posts/2024-11-30-apple-intelligence-ios-18-2.md

 That’s kind of neat.
 But in order for the feature to be useful, Siri needs to be good enough that you reach first for Siri, and then wait for the fallback procedure when it bails.
 If it does bail, it passes to a second-rate version of ChatGPT, which doesn’t have its advanced capabilities like web search and data analysis.
 And even then, Siri sometimes still falls back instead to good old, “Here are some results I found on the web for _seriously why is this so bad it’s 2024 for god’s sake_.”

 Savvy users, increasingly, are reaching directly for ChatGPT or Claude when they need assistance.
-While some features – like notification summarization – can only be offered by the OS, for explicitly-invoked features you can generally get better results from a frontier model.
+While some features – like notification summarization – can only be offered by the OS, tasks that you undertake explicitly – like getting help with something – generally get better results from a frontier model.
 Luckily, all Apple Intelligence-enabled iPhones have an action button, which is easily mapped to a more advanced assistant.
 On Mac, you can map the excellent ChatGPT Mac app (or the horrendous Claude Mac app) to ⌥-Space.

 On the Mac in particular, these frontier models are getting more useful and featureful at a breakneck pace.
 Anthropic [introduced a preview of “computer use” a month ago](https://www.anthropic.com/news/3-5-models-and-computer-use), which lets Claude use a computer to do tasks like use websites, enter data, and run terminal commands.
-OpenAI added [a “work with” features a couple weeks back](https://help.openai.com/en/articles/10119604-work-with-apps-on-macos), where ChatGPT can directly read from and write to Mac apps like Xcode and Terminal.
+OpenAI added [a “work with” feature a couple weeks back](https://help.openai.com/en/articles/10119604-work-with-apps-on-macos), where ChatGPT can directly read from and write to Mac apps like Xcode and Terminal.

 Meanwhile, AI coding startups like [Cursor](https://cursor.sh/) and [Windsurf](https://codeium.com/windsurf) are going way beyond what can be done in Xcode, further tilting the scales in terms of how easy it is to build certain kinds of web apps, when compared to building in Xcode.
 Apple knows this is a problem, and has announced an upcoming “Swift Assist” feature will be coming to Xcode at some point.
 Still, with the pace of improvements coming out of these dev tool startups, Apple is going to be hard-pressed to keep pace on their traditional yearly update cycle.

 Which brings us back to strategy.
 For many years, Apple has kept an annual release schedule, releasing the vast majority of new operating system features in step with their yearly iPhone hardware.
 With Apple Intelligence, they’ve switched instead to rolling out improvements throughout the year.
-While it’s fun to joke about Apple marketing features that haven’t been released yet, this more rolling, incremental release strategy is a savvy response to the intensity of these times.
+While it’s fun to joke about Apple marketing features that haven’t been released yet, this more rolling, incremental release strategy is a savvy response to the intensity of the moment.

-So at a strategic level, Apple Intelligence seems to be on a good track.
+So at a strategic level, Apple Intelligence seems to be on a rational track.
 For folks used to making use of cutting-edge GenAI features, though, the updates so far are a little underwhelming.
-But it’s a start.

 Apple Intelligence: it’s good for Apple, and okay for you.